all2gos/PICle/README.md

 stav.py - simple script to automate running VASP calculations

-main.ipynb - Jupyter Notebook where everything is running
+main.ipynb - Jupyter Notebook where you can use ML model to predict the energy

 Other files: